Chygos/Projects/Biology/glioma/README.md

 ### Protein-Protein Interaction

-To understand the functional relationships between proteins and their impact on cellular processes, protein-protein interaction (PPIs) was performed on differentially expressed genes in normal versus cancer states.
+Protein-protein interaction (PPIs) was performed on differentially expressed genes in normal versus cancer states to understand the functional relationships between proteins and their impact on cellular processes.
 The number of connections by each gene was visualised in a word cloud.
 Cellular responses involving `SLC (17A7, 32A1)`, `GAD (1&2)`, `DLG4`, `SYP`, `TP53`, `SNAP25`, `GRIN2A`, `NRXNI`, and `SYN1` genes are mostly impacted in glioma cancers (Fig 9).

 ![PPI_result](imgs/func_annotation/ppi_degree_wordcloud.png)